 Internet Digital Risks Examples

 The internet has become an integral part of our lives.
 We use it for everything from banking to entertainment.
 While the internet offers many benefits, it also comes with risks.
+This is why internet safety for kids and for the elderly is so vital.
 Here are a few examples of online digital risks:

 Personal Information/Identity Theft